-Inspection Stations and Seat Check Events
+Fitting Stations and Car Seat Check Events

-A fitting or inspection station is a permanent location where caregivers can call to make an appointment to have their seat checked for safety and proper installation.
+A fitting station is a permanent location where caregivers can call to make an appointment to have their car seat checked for safety and proper installation.
 Some examples of permanent fitting stations include police departments, fire departments, health departments and miscellaneous nonprofit organizations.
 An appointment is generally needed as there may only be one technician that works at the organization at any given time.

-A car seat check is an event typically open to the public where appointments are not necessarily needed and is only available on a certain date and time.
+A car seat check event is typically open to the public where appointments are not necessarily needed and is only available on a certain date and time.
 They can be conducted at a variety of locations but are commonly held in open parking lots.
 There are typically multiple technicians standing by ready to assist anyone that drives by and pulls into the lot.